 Being a teacher is a rewarding career choice, but are you certain you’ve got what it takes to be a good one?
 There are certain qualifications you have to obtain, and there are also several qualities it’s important to possess.
 Ask anyone what makes a good teacher and you’ll get a variety of answers as there is no tried and tested formula.
 In order to succeed in the classroom, however, there are certain personality traits that can provide a solid foundation for this type of career.

-Whether you want to teach young adults, elementary, kindergarten, college, or high school children the following characteristics are key to making a great teacher.
+Whether you want to teach high school, college, young adults, or are more interested to learn what early childhood education is here, the following characteristics are key to making a great teacher.

 One of the most important traits of a teacher is patience.
 Whatever level you decide to teach at, you’ll find your patience tested on an almost daily basis.
 You’ll be required to show patience often in a number of challenging situations and circumstances.
 The only way to deal with all the factors that affect the classroom environment is with patience and understanding.